Doctor Patient Communication with One-on-One Analysis

 Expressing respect and warmth is key.
 Also, the doctor should be genuinely interested and curious when working with a new patient.

 Essential to good communication during one-on-one analysis is doctor empathy.
-It is important for a patient to perceive that the doctor is empathetic to his or her issues and problems.
-It helps patients feel like they have "been heard".
+It is important for a doctor to be empathetic to the patient's issues and problems.
+It helps patients feel like they have "been heard."

 Doctors who communicate well non-verbally help foster positive treatment outcomes.
 Simple things like smiling, maintaining eye contact, keeping a relaxed and open posture, using a moderate tone of voice, and not being "in a hurry" all go a long way in helping patients during one-on-one analysis.